DanielBMarkham/Info-Ops3/manuscript/chapter05.md

 These errors and error categorization problems can be recovered from, and it's the job of good conversant to be able to do this.
 It's not always a sure-fire thing, though.
 I wish I had magic fairy dust to offer for those trying to do it.
 I do not.
 Such error identification and error correction conversations are minefields.

-## Sev 3: Dialectical Execution Errors
+## You're Doing it Wrong - Dialectic Execution Errors

 You're doing the living-language-learning work wrong.
 Dialectical Categorization Errors occur when you're in a spot to make great progress using the dialectic with other folks in some social group, but you're executing the work of the dialectic poorly.